-Chinese New Year 2023: Celebrating the Year of the Rabbit!
+Chinese New Year 2024: Celebrating the Year of the Dragon!

 Why Chinese New Year is so special

 Chinese New Year, also known as Lunar New Year or Spring Festival, is the most important festival in China and a major event in all other East Asian countries.
 Chinese New Year is the festival that celebrates the beginning of a new year on the traditional Chinese lunisolar calendar.
 It was traditionally a time to honour deities and ancestors, and it has also become a time to feast and visit family members.
-2023 is the year of the Rabbit, specifically, the Water Rabbit.
-The Rabbit symbolises longevity, peace, and prosperity in Chinese culture.
+2024 is the year of the Dragon, specifically, the Wood Dragon!

 Origin of Chinese New Year